chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 Each of these operations corresponds to an individual inline hook invocation, and each corresponding request is tagged with a `requestType` property in the request headers.

-The following sections describes each of these operations about the objects in their requests and responses.
+The following sections describe each of these operations and the objects in their requests and responses.

 ## User attributes